zsrv/supermicro-product-key/README.md

 brochure dated July 2013.
 The key was missing from the same brochure dated April 2015.

-This key was probably required to use SCM (Supermicro Command Manager).
+This key was probably required to use Supermicro Command Manager (SCM).

 #### SFT-DCMS-SINGLE